straubt1/tf-provider-scanning/README.md

    - provider zip (binary for `linux_amd64`)
    - SHA256SUMS and SHA256SUMS.sig files
 2. Verify the binary checksum using `sha256sum` or `shasum`.
-3. Verify the GPG signature of the SUMS file using `gpg --verify`.
+3. Verify the GPG signature of the SHA256SUMS file using `gpg --verify`.
 4. Unzip the provider archive to the `download/` directory.
 5. Copy the provider binary (an x5 archive) into `release/<provider>/<version>/linux_amd64/`.
 6. Scan the provider binary with `grype` (container/binary vulnerability scanning) and `govulncheck` in binary mode.